xzerkses/cucumber-selenium-demo/README.md

 # Cucumber, Java, jUnit + Maven Snippets

-A short demonstaration how to set-up cucumber in a mavenized Java environment.
+A short demonstration how to set-up cucumber in a mavenized Java environment.

 Please feel free to have a look at [my blog] for the full tutorial.